Great Salt Lake is still blowing dangerous dust

 “We had dust being kicked up across the Great Salt Lake,” Mallia said.
 “It looked like it was probably Farmington Bay, which would make sense since most of that part of the Great Salt Lake is exposed.”

-Downdrafts from the storm generated winds clocking in at up to 50 miles per hour near the Salt Lake airport.
+Downdrafts from the storm generated winds clocking in at up to 50 mph near the Salt Lake airport.

 “Unfortunately, it’s difficult to estimate how much dust was being kicked up,” Mallia said.
 “You’d have to run some type of numerical model.
 But nonetheless, the air quality looked pretty bad.”

-Note: Editor’s note: This article is published through the Great Salt Lake Collaborative, a solutions journalism initiative that partners news, education and media organizations to help inform people about the plight of the Great Salt Lake — and what can be done to make a difference before it is too late.